eduardocesb/Sistemas-Distribuidos/README.md

 By default, the server will run at the following address: `localhost:5000`

-After the server run, you can do some `HTTP Requests`, to see more, visit the Postam Collection
+After the server run, you can do some `HTTP Requests`, to see more, visit the Postman Collection

 ### Running the Client